thomasderooij/laravel-modules/README.md

  * [`php artisan make:seeder`]

 #### Migrate
-The migrate command also applies to the module in your workbench.
+The migrate looks at your module dependencies, and migrates them based on that.
+So make sure your downstream migrations don't reference your upstream migrations, because that be trouble.<br/>
-Both the migrate and the migrate:fresh commands have a --modules option, and will migrate the modules in the order they are provided in.
+Both the migrate and the migrate:fresh commands have a --modules option, in case you don't want to use your dependencies and will migrate the modules in the order they are provided in.
 The modules should be comma separated, as displayed below
 ```bash
 php artisan migrate --modules=<module-1>,<module-2>....
 php artisan migrate:fresh --modules=<module-1>,<module-2>....